The 52 Most Haunted & Supernatural Places on the Big Island of Hawaii

 One story tells of a lady who took a stone from the beach, possibly near an ancient heiau, back to her hotel room.
 She had a vivid dream of a Hawaiian warrior with a traditional weapon telling her to put the stone back right away.

 The next day the lady took the stone back, but on the way, along the trail, she claims to have seen the same warrior apparition walking with her.

 Ghost Towns of the Big Island

-A ghost town is an abandoned village, town or city, usually one which contains substantial visible remains.
+A ghost town is an abandoned village, town or city, usually, one which contains substantial visible remains.
 A town often becomes a ghost town because the economic activity that supported it has failed, or due to natural or human-caused disasters such as floods, government actions, uncontrolled lawlessness, war, or lava flows.

 The port was used to transport taro and sugarcane grown to the town area.
 When the roads were improved, all shipments went by truck and the residents deserted the town.
 The pier was rebuilt twice after tsunamis had destroyed it.
 After the second tsunami, they gave up on rebuilding the pier and it was allowed to decay.

-46) Kapoho – Kapoho was a farming town, it had stores, a church, school, several houses, but was destroyed by the 1960 lava flow, much the same way as Kalapana 30 years later.
+46) Kapoho – Kapoho was a farming town, it had stores, a church, a school, and several houses, but was destroyed by the 1960 lava flow, much the same way as Kalapana 30 years later.
 From Hilo take Hwy 11 to Keaau.
-Turn on 130, proceed 11 miles to Pahoa.
+Turn on 130, and proceed 11 miles to Pahoa.